brianpaulflynn/AIML01/readme.md

 -- https://stackoverflow.com/questions/60485712/terraform-and-azure-unable-to-provision-storage-account

-## How To Connect
+## How To Connect to Data Science VM Jupyter Notebook
+The terraform output will provide an SSH command like the following.
+ex: $ ssh -L 0.0.0.0:8888:localhost:8888 dsadmin@PUBLIC_IP_ADDRESS_FROM_OUTPUT

+Run the config-vm.sh script.
+You will need to grant permssiosn with chmos +x config-vm.sh
+ex: $ chmod +x config-vm.sh;./config-vm.sh;

-Can use Putty or an SSH call: ssh -L 0.0.0.0:8888:localhost:8888 dsadmin@PUBLIC_IP_ADDRESS_FROM_OUTPUT Run the config-vm.sh script.
-You may need to grant permssiosn with chmos +x config-vm.sh Then use a browser to connect to the URL it outputs with a unique token
+Then use a browser to connect to the URL it outputs with a unique token

 ![screenshot](aiml01work.png)